 Lambeth London Borough Council Homes

-Composite list of children's establishments run (at some time in their history) by Lambeth London Borough Council.
+Children's establishments run at some time in their history by Lambeth London Borough Council.

 London (SE/SW Postal Areas)